 Step 2 – Set Up An Alert

-(Google Alerts lets you create as many alerts as you like)
+(Google Alerts lets you set up as many alerts as you like)

-Step 3 – Set Up Your Preferences
+Step 3 – Configure Your Preferences & Save

-You can specify the keyword(s) you want alerts sent for, how often alerts should be sent out (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …
+You can specify the keyword(s) you want alerts for, how often alerts should be sent out (as it happens, once a day, once a week), sources (e.g. automatic, news, blogs, web, videos, discussions, etc.), language, region, how many (all results, only the best results), and how to receive alerts (via email or RSS feed) …

 (Google Alerts – preferences)

-To narrow the source of your alerts, just select an option from the drop-down menu …
+To narrow the source of your alerts, select the source from the drop-down menu …

 (Google Alerts – sources)

-You can change these settings anytime you like.
+You can change these settings anytime you want.

-You should begin receiving alerts as set in your preferences …
+You will begin receiving alerts as specified in your preferences …

 Note that at the bottom of your email notification, you are given various options, including: